Overview

 Read More

-We observed the effects of various nutrient supplements, including folate, on nausea in pregnant and postpartum women in Ghana and Malawi.
-Participants in our study were given different types of supplements, with some receiving iron and folic acid, while others received multiple micronutrients or small-quantity lipid-based nutrient supplements.
+We investigated the effects of different nutrient supplements on nausea and other illness symptoms in pregnant and postpartum women in Ghana and Malawi.
+Over the study period, we compared the health of mothers receiving iron and folic acid, multiple micronutrients, and small-quantity lipid-based nutrient supplements.

 Read More